Causality Across Languages (CAL): Zauzou

 This collection concerns expressions of causality in Zauzou under the scope of three subprojects of CAL: Causality in language and cognition, The representation of causality in discourse, and the Semantic typology of causality.

-The group represented in this deposit are speakers of the Zauzou language who belong to the ethnic group of Nu 怒.
+The group represented in this collection are speakers of the Zauzou language who belong to the ethnic group of Nu 怒.
 This collection focuses on the Jiangmo dialect of Zauzou, which is spoken by the Zauzou community in the Jiangmo village, Tu’e township.
 Nearly all of Zauzou speakers are ethnically Nu since 1950s, among the 55 minority ethnic groups in China.
 Zauzou people have the common ancestor (i.e. Diqiang 氐羌) with three genetically related ethnic groups Nusu 怒苏, Anong 阿侬 and Anu 阿怒 in 400 BC.
 Diqiang split into different sub-branches, including the Wuman 乌蛮 group in Tang Dynasty (618-907 AD), which is the common origin of Nusu and Zauzou.
 Zauzou community members have a strong sense of identity, as marked by the Zauzou language they speak.
 Though many Zauzou speakers use the term Nuhua “Nu language” to refer to the language they are using, they do not perceive them as the same group of other Nu subgroups.
 Rather, people usually refer to themselves as Zauzou people and Zauzou ethnic group, instead of Nu people and Nu ethnic group.
 Zauzou speakers in the Tu’e area have been in contact with the adjacent Lisu, Bai, and Lama communities for a long history.
 Exogamous marriage is widely practiced between different ethnic groups.
 Due to the long contact history with other speech communities, the majority of Zauzou community members are multilingual speakers who also speak a number of local Tibeto-Burman languages and different varieties of Mandarin Chinese.
 Recently, due to social and political pressures, many young Zauzou community members have given up the traditional way of life, find new sources of income, and move to cities.
 This causes many Zauzou speakers to cease speaking their mother tongue, and to turn to more dominant languages, such as Mandarin Chinese.
 Consequently, Zauzou is declining within the Zauzou community and documenting this language is an urgent practice.

 An endangered language spoken in the Yunnan province, China